QuTech-Delft/OpenQL/docs/mapping.rst

     The initial placement algorithm considers only this number of initial two-qubit gates in the circuit to determine a mapping.

-Best result would be obtained by running Initial Placement optionally twice (this is not implemented):
+Best result would be obtained by running initial placement optionally twice (this is not implemented):

 - Once with a modified model in which only the result with all two-qubit gates NN is successful.
   When it succeeds, mapping has completed.
   Depending on the resources one wants to spend on this, a soft time limit could be set.

-- Otherwise, attempt to get a good starting mapping by running Initial Placement with a soft time limit (of e.g. 1 minute) and with a two-qubit horizon (of e.g. 10 to 20 gates).
+- Otherwise, attempt to get a good starting mapping by running initial placement with a soft time limit (of e.g. 1 minute) and with a two-qubit horizon (of e.g. 10 to 20 gates).
-  What ever the result is, run the Heuristics afterwards.
+  What ever the result is, run heuristic routing and mapping afterwards.

-This concludes ``Initial Placement``.
+This concludes initial placement.
 The ``v2r`` and ``rs`` at this time are stored in attributes for retrieval by the caller of the ``Map`` method.
 See :ref:`mapping_input_and_output_intermediate_representation`.

-Routing and Mapping Heuristics
+Heuristic Routing and Mapping
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Subsequently the ``Heuristics`` start for the kernel given in the ``Map`` method call.
+Subsequently heuristic routing and mapping starts for the kernel given in the ``Map`` method call.

-- The scheduler's dependence graph is used to feed the Heuristics with gates to map and to look-ahead: see :ref:`mapping_dependence_graph`.
+- The scheduler's dependence graph is used to feed heuristic routing and mapping with gates to map and to look-ahead: see :ref:`mapping_dependence_graph`.

 - To map a non-NN two-qubit gate, various routing alternatives, to be implemented by ``swap``/``move`` sequences, are generated: